Skip to main content

 Sorting the Ticket List

-Click any column header to sort by that column:
+Click any sortable column header to sort by that column:

 Taking Action on Tickets

-Click the View or ticket subject to open the ticket profile.
-This shows:
+Click the ticket subject or row to open the ticket profile, where you can:

 Opening New Tickets

-At the top right of the page, you'll see an Open New Ticket button.
+At the top right of the page, click Open New Ticket to create a ticket on behalf of a user.
+This is useful for:

 • Opening tickets for users without email access